awindsr/SQL-Lab/README.md

 # Database Management Systems Lab

 Welcome to the Database Management Systems Lab repository!
-This repository contains a series of experiments focused on designing and implementing a Library Management System using various SQL commands and database concepts.
+This repository contains a series of experiments focused on designing and implementing a Databse Management System using various SQL commands and database concepts.

 ## Table of Contents